Pie-IX BRT: Artwork

-Future plans
+Most recent proposed plans

 Pie-IX light rail

 Rail service along Pie-IX Boulevard has been discussed on several occasions in the city's history.
 While an electric streetcar once existed on Pie-IX Boulevard, the service was withdrawn in the mid-20th century in favour of motor buses.
 Later, as part of the development of the Montreal Metro, a White Line was proposed beneath Pie-IX Boulevard, but the project never moved past the planning stage.

 In the City of Montreal's 2007 Transportation Plan, Pie-IX is identified as a potential axis for light rail development.
 In response to calls for the Pie-IX bus rapid transit project to be converted to light rail, an ARTM spokesperson indicated in 2018 that the project had advanced too far and that it was too late to consider an alternative transit mode.

 BRT expansion

 The 2007 Transportation Plan that proposed the Pie-IX BRT also called for a five-kilometre BRT route along Henri Bourassa Boulevard to be built by 2018 at a cost of $25 million.
 However, this project did not advance further than the conceptual stage.

 Ahead of the 2021 Montreal municipal election, Projet Montréal proposed as part of its successful bid for a second mandate to implement a "Metrobus" with characteristics similar to the Pie-IX BRT on Henri-Bourassa Boulevard.
 The line would extend from Du Ruisseau station on the Réseau express métropolitain to the proposed Montréal-Nord station on the REM de l'Est, with connections at Henri-Bourassa station on the Orange Line and Amos station on the Pie-IX BRT.
-The STM has also commissioned a prefeasibility study exploring the implementation of three BRT lines on Henri-Bourassa Boulevard, Côte-des-Neiges Road and Park Avenue, with the final report due in 2023.
+The STM also commissioned a prefeasibility study exploring the implementation of three BRT lines on Henri-Bourassa Boulevard, Côte-des-Neiges Road and Park Avenue, with the final report due in 2023.